 The workshops can adapt existing equipment, or design and construct complete systems from scratch.
 Examples of the many hundreds of projects undertaken over the years include a photomultiplier system for long-term monitoring of circadian gene expression in cells and tissues, optical and control systems for confocal microscopy, and a complete custom robotic system for high-throughput genomics.
 Others include thermal imaging systems for monitoring animal activity, advanced sensors for integration into microfluidic chips, and a miniature thermal stage for micro-scale PCR.
-X-ray crystallography is still well represented, with the development of advanced high-resolution image plate scanners.
+Recent developments in all types of optogenetic techniques have also led

 Extensive use is made of computer-aided design and computer-aided manufacture (CAD-CAM) which, combined with the experience of the Workshop’s staff, and their ability to work with any material − from Teflon to titanium − means that almost any challenge can be met, from a new electron microscope stage to a microtome for taking ultra-thin brain sections.